Beer in Canada: Prairies

 Of the Beer Advocate Top 100 Canadian beers, four brews each are made by Half Pints of Winnipeg and Alley Kat of Edmonton, and one by Wild Rose of Calgary.
 Great Western Brewing Company and Paddock Wood are based in Saskatoon.

 Alberta is the only jurisdiction in Canada which has no government involvement in the beer retail, import, and warehousing industries.
 Alberta has also opened, as of 2013, Olds College Brewery, which hosts the Olds College Brewmaster and Brewery Operations Management course, the second of its kind in Canada.
 Alberta has been host to several microbreweries, including Big Rock Brewery founded 1985, Alley Kat and Wild Rose Brewery both founded 1996, and a plethora (now over 20) of brewpubs, microbreweries and smaller craft breweries opened since.

 Calgary is home to a majority of the breweries in Alberta.
-It boasts large revenue-generating marketing powerhouses like Big Rock and Minhas Brewery, while also having several enthusiastic mid-sized craft breweries like Tool Shed, Village Brewery, and exciting new smaller brewers like Last Best (A member of the Bear Hill Brewing Companies), Calgary's only nano-brewery: The Dandy Brewing Company, and the award winning Establishment Brewing Company.
+It boasts large revenue-generating marketing powerhouses like Big Rock and Minhas Brewery, while also having several mid-sized craft breweries like Tool Shed, Village Brewery, and new, smaller brewers like Last Best (A member of the Bear Hill Brewing Companies), Calgary's only nano-brewery: The Dandy Brewing Company, and the award-winning Establishment Brewing Company.
 The opening of the Olds College Brewmaster program means that a large number of domestically trained brewers will be added to Canada's brewing industry.

 Beer styles commonly brewed in the Prairies include types/styles such as lagers, blondes, pale ales and ambers, IPAs, malt forward beers including porters and stouts as well as many filtered and unfiltered, fruited or standard wheat beers.